 What does that mean for my daily life?

-I’ll say it straight… some of the testing can be expensive but it might be helpful to compare the costs of testing with the average costs of nursing home care (below) for dementia patients.
+I’ll say it straight… some of the testing and elements of the protocol can be expensive.
+However, it might be helpful to compare the costs of prevention with the average costs of nursing home care (below) for dementia patients.